- Written by Dr.Mehmet Demircioglu

 If you compare your result with someone else, do not make a direct comparison too quickly.
 A person who had an empty recipient area before surgery is not the same as someone who had many miniaturized native hairs between the grafts.
 Their shock loss risk is different.

-You should contact your surgeon promptly if thinning is accompanied by increasing redness, swelling, pain, warmth, discharge, black scabbing, spreading pimples, fever, or signs of infection.
+Contact your surgeon promptly if thinning is accompanied by increasing redness, swelling, pain, warmth, discharge, black scabbing, spreading pimples, fever, or signs of infection.
 Those are not ordinary timeline concerns.

 When you contact your surgeon, send information that helps the answer.
 Mention your surgery date, current month, medication changes, symptoms, and whether the thinning is improving or worsening.
 If the clinic gives only a generic answer without looking at your photos or history, you may still need a more serious assessment.